20 Exchange Place: Architecture

 The City Bank–Farmers Trust Building was designed by Cross & Cross and constructed by the George A. Fuller Company.
-George Maguolo was the chief designer of the building, while Moran & Proctor as the engineers for the foundation and tower.
+George Maguolo was the chief designer, while Moran & Proctor were the engineers for the foundation and tower.
 Cross & Cross described the building as having no particular architectural style, although the firm said its client, the City Bank-Farmers Trust Company, "will always want a tie with the past".
-Observers characterized the building as having a "modern classic" style with minimal Art Deco ornamentation.
+Some observers characterized the building as an Art Deco structure, while others described it as having a "modern classic" style with minimal Art Deco ornamentation, Emporis, The Skyscraper Center, and author Dirk Stichweh say the building stands 741 ft tall with 57 usable stories; according to the first two sources, the antenna rises to 748 ft.
+Various other figures for the building's height are cited: